wwwzrb/zero-ae/README.md

 ### Hello World
+You can skip the preparation and start from "Run tests" with the provided environment.
 #### Preparation
 Prepare Zero at two machines with IP1 and IP, as the monitoring agent and controller respectively.
 #### Run tests
-You can skip the preparation and start from this step with our test environment.
 All you need to do is log in to the master node.

 * Log in to the master node:
+We recommend that you log in from a [tmux](https://github.com/tmux/tmux/wiki) window to keep the session to avoid ssh session timeout after a short idle time.
 ```
 ssh review@123.57.223.31  # Log in Jump Server.
 ssh review@compute047     # Log in master node from Jump Server.